tnmercer/unbrokenToken/README.md

     `streamlit run app.py`

 6. Once the app has launched, there will be a sidebar and 3 columns.
 The sidebar is dedicated to contract calls relating to the crowdsale while the body contains all the necessary user functionality.
 Column 1 allows selecting the owner address as well as purchasing tokens, which will print a receipt in the 3rd column.
 The 2nd (middle) column contains contract calls for the token itself and will print the results just below the button.

 ---

+## Future Dev

+* Create contract to manage the selection of token holders for monthly payout - increased transparency
+* Use API to blockchain for token holder accounts
+* Further develop streamlit to run all functionality
+* Run node to stake eth directly without third party provider

+---